dawsh2/mmbt/src/events/README.md

 Process a market data event.

 Args:
-    event: Event to process
+    event: Event to process (original reference)

 #### `SignalHandler`

 Handler for signal events.

-This handler processes signal events from strategies and forwards them to portfolio manager for order generation.
+This handler processes signal events from strategies and forwards them to position manager for order generation.

 ##### Methods